sr-networks/ContactIndex/README.md

-# ContactIndex
+# CXmob - Contact Index from mobility data
-### World-wide Contact Index during the SARS-CoV-2 pandemic
+### Global analysis of the Contact Index during the SARS-CoV-2 pandemic

-This is a first brief description of my Contact Index calculations based on mobility data.
+This is a first description of my Contact Index calculations based on mobility data.
 I use the Google and Apple mobility data that was publicaly availible together with the German Contact Index that can be found here:

 https://contactindex.netcheck.de